mdx-workshop/mdx-submissions21/paper.md

 The original Demucs encoder layer is composed of a convolution with kernel size of 8 and stride of 4, followed by a ReLU, and of a convolution with kernel size of 1 followed by a GLU.
-Between those two convolutions, we introduce a compressed residual branch, composed of dilated convolutions, and for the innermost layers, a biLSTM with limited span and local attention.
+Between those two convolutions, we introduce two compressed residual branches, composed of dilated convolutions, and for the innermost layers, a biLSTM with limited span and local attention.
-Remember that after the first convolution of layer 5, the temporal and spectral branches have the same shape.
-The 5-th layer of each branch actually only contains this convolution, with the compressed residual branch and 1x1 convolution being shared.
+Remember that after the first convolution of the 5th layer, the temporal and spectral branches have the same shape.
+The 5th layer of each branch actually only contains this convolution, with the compressed residual branch and 1x1 convolution being shared.

 Inside a residual branch, all convolutions are with respect to the time dimension, and different frequency bins are processed separately.
 There are two compressed residual branch per encoder layer.
 Both are composed
-of a convolution with a kernel size of 3, stride of 1, dilation of 1 for the first branch and a dilation of 2 for the second, and 4 times less output dimensions than the input, followed by layer normalization [@layernorm] and a GELU activation.
+of a convolution with a kernel size of 3, stride of 1, dilation of 1 for the first branch and 2 for the second, and 4 times less output dimensions than the input, followed by layer normalization [@layernorm] and a GELU activation.

-For the 5-th and 6-th encoder layers, long range context is processed through a local attention layer (see definition hereafter) as well as a biLSTM with 2 layers, inserted with a skip connection, and with a maximum span of 200 steps.
+For the 5th and 6th encoder layers, long range context is processed through a local attention layer (see definition hereafter) as well as a biLSTM with 2 layers, inserted with a skip connection, and with a maximum span of 200 steps.
 In practice, the input is splitted into frames of 200 time steps, with a stride of 100 steps.
 Each frame is processed concurrently, and for any